codefresh-io/cap-docs.codefresh.io/_docs/installation/hybrid-gitops.md

 ---

 Provision one or more Hybrid GitOps Runtimes in your Codefresh account.
 Start by reviewing [system requirements](#minimum-system-requirements) for Hybrid GitOps.
-If you are installing with ingress-controllers, you must as required _before_ starting the installation.
+If you are installing with ingress-controllers, you must configure them as required _before_ starting the installation.

 > To provision a Hosted GitOps Runtime, see [Provision a hosted runtime]({{site.baseurl}}/docs/installation/hosted-runtime/#1-provision-hosted-runtime) in [Set up a hosted (Hosted GitOps) environment]({{site.baseurl}}/docs/installation/hosted-runtime/).